 Note that a tenant may be able to sue a landlord for elevator injuries that occur at an apartment building.

-6. Is the elevator company responsible for an elevator-related injury?
+6. Is the elevator company responsible?

 The elevator manufacturer may be liable for a defective elevator even if no individual at the elevator company was negligent.
 Under California’s products liability laws, whoever designs, manufactures, or sells a defective product is strictly liable for injuries caused by that product.11